How to Complete SBA Form 413 for 7(a) and 504 Loans

-The SBA personal financial statement, or Form 413, is required from business owners applying for certain SBA loans.
+SBA Form 413, is a personal financial statement required from business owners applying for certain SBA loans.
 The SBA is not a lender, but instead guarantees loans made through partner lending institutions.
-The SBA requires Form 413 from those applying for 7(a) and 504 loans, two common SBA loan programs for small business owners, as well as surety bonds that secure a contract.

 Documents needed for assets